SEO is short for Search Engine Optimization and, unfortunately, it's become a bit of a dirty word in the digital marketing and business world.

 Links from quality, relevant locations play a much greater role than simply more links.
-If a boat builder in Camas has links from other boat builders, from boat building associations, from fishing and recreational boating sites then Google will look at it and determine it's a boating site.
+For example, if a boat builder in Washougal, WA has links from other boat builders, from boat building associations, from fishing and recreational boating sites then Google will look at it and determine it's a boating site.

-Add in some local links from the Camas, WA, Chamber of Commerce and Google My Business, Yahoo Local, and some other business websites in the general area, then it's going to be ranking well for being a boat builder in Camas, WA.
+Add in some local links from the Camas-Washougal Chamber of Commerce, Google My Business, Yahoo Local, and some other local Washougal business websites, then it's going to be ranking well for being a boat builder in Washougal, WA.

 Once you start getting into bigger and bigger markets, though, there are a wide range of factors that come into play.
 Social media accounts, the amount of links and how quickly you get them, how strong said links are and a whole raft of other things start to effect the ranking of a website.